-If a debtor instructs you not to contact them, and provides you with contact details of a specified third party who has been authorised to act on their behalf, then you should not contact the debtor and future contact should be through the authorised representative.
+If a debtor instructs you not to contact them, and provides you with contact details of a specified third party who has been authorised to act on their behalf, then you should not contact the debtor and future contact should be through the authorised representative, subject to the exceptions within section 9 of this guideline.

 - (c) In general, any form of authority consistent with the requirements of the Privacy Act should be regarded as acceptable.
-We recommend that: - a verbal authorisation given by a debtor in circumstances where it is recorded (a file note of a conversation would suffice), is acceptable for the purpose of allowing a third party representative to represent them or advocate on their behalf about a debt - a written authorisation to be represented34 include as many of the following details as is reasonably possible: - full name, date of birth and residential address of the debtor - the name of the creditor, account/contract identity details for which the authorisation is provided - full name, address and contact details (telephone or email) of the authorised third party, individual representative or agency - the basis of the authorisation provided-whether the authorisation is ongoing or whether strictly limited to a specific purpose or timeframe. - (d) You are entitled to contact a debtor directly if: - the debtor specifically requests direct communication with you - · the representative does not consent to represent the debtor in relation to the debt - the representative advises you that they do not have instructions to represent the debtor in relation to the debt - the representative does not respond to your communications within a reasonable time (normally seven days) and you advise the representative in writing after the reasonable time has passed that if they do not respond within the next seven days, you will make direct contact with the debtor - you advised the debtor that you require a written authority which states that you are only to communicate through the debtor's representative, and the debtor or representative fails to provide you with that written authority within a reasonable time (normally seven days).
+We recommend that: - A verbal authorisation given by a debtor in circumstances where it is recorded (a file note of a conversation would suffice), is acceptable for the purpose of allowing a third-party representative to represent them or advocate on their behalf about a debt - A written authorisation to be represented33 include as many of the following details as is reasonably possible: - full name, date of birth and residential address of the debtor - the name of the creditor, account/contract identity details for which the authorisation is provided - full name, address and contact details (telephone or email) of the authorised third party, individual representative or agency - the basis of the authorisation provided-whether the authorisation is ongoing or whether strictly limited to a specific purpose or timeframe. - (d) You are entitled to contact a debtor directly if: - the debtor specifically requests direct communication with you - the representative does not consent to represent the debtor in relation to the debt - the representative advises you that they do not have instructions to represent the debtor in relation to the debt - the representative does not respond to your communications within a reasonable time (normally seven days) and you advise the representative in writing after the reasonable time has passed that if they do not respond within the next seven days, you will make direct contact with the debtor - you advised the debtor that you require a written authority which states that you are only to communicate through the debtor's representative, and the debtor or representative fails to provide you with that written authority within a reasonable time (normally seven days).
 Note that this does not apply where the debtor's representative is a solicitor.
-When an authorised representative does not agree to have written correspondence redirected to the representative, such correspondence should continue to be sent directly to the debtor. - (e) You may also be entitled to contact a debtor directly where more than one of the following applies (except where the representative is a financial counsellor35, a qualified legal practitioner in the relevant state or territory, or a qualified accountant36):
+When an authorised representative does not agree to have written correspondence redirected to them, such correspondence should continue to be sent directly to the debtor. - (e) You may also be entitled to contact a debtor directly where more than one of the following applies (except where the representative is a financial counsellor34, a qualified legal practitioner in the relevant state or territory, or a qualified accountant35): - the representative is acting in a manner or making decisions which increase or are likely to increase the debtor's liabilities - the representative may be charging the debtor a fee for services that can be readily accessed free of charge - the representative may be receiving payment from the debtor for the negotiation of a debt settlement

-34 See Appendix D- Authority Form from Financial Counselling Australia for an example of a form of written authority developed by the Australian Bankers' Association and Financial Counselling Australia.
+33 See Appendix D of this guideline, Authority Form from Financial Counselling Australia, for an example of a form of written authority developed by Financial Counselling Australia in consultation with industry, peak bodies and EDR schemes.

-35 See r.
+34 See r.
 20(5) of the NCCP Regulations.

-36 Certified by one of the three Australian peak bodies: the Institute of Chartered Accountants, Certified Practising Accountants Australia and the Institute of Public Accountants.
+Certified by one of the three Australian peak bodies: the Institute of Chartered Accountants, Certified Practising Accountants Australia and the Institute of Public Accountants.